Infineon/mtb-example-psoc4-msclp-capsense-demo/README.md

       #define ENABLE_TUNER                     (0u)
     ```

+2. Disable the self test library from the CAPSENSE&trade; configurator as follows:

    #### **Figure 12.
 Disable self test library**

    <img src="images/self-test-disable.png" alt="Figure 12" width="800"/>

+3. Disable the debug mode (if enabled).
+By default, it is disabled.
+To enable, see the [setup the VDDA supply voltage and Debug mode](#set-up-the-vdda-supply-voltage-and-debug-mode-in-device-configurator) section.
+Enabling the debug mode keeps the SWD pins active in all device power modes and even during Deep Sleep.
+This leads to increase in power consumption.

-2. Connect the kit to a power analyzer such as KEYSIGHT - N6705C using a current measure header to evaluate the low-power feature of the device as shown in the following [Figure 13](#figure-13-power-analyzer-connectionfigure):
+4. Connect the kit to a power analyzer such as KEYSIGHT - N6705C using a current measure header to evaluate the low-power feature of the device as shown in the following [Figure 13](#figure-13-power-analyzer-connectionfigure):

    #### **Figure 13.
 Power analyzer connection**

    <img src="images/psoc-4000t-kit-ammeter-setup.png" alt="Figure 13" width="800"/>

-3. Control the power analyzer device through the laptop using software tool called "Keysight BenchVue Advanced Power Control and Analysis".
+5. Control the power analyzer device through the laptop using software tool called "Keysight BenchVue Advanced Power Control and Analysis".

-4. Select the current measurement option from the instrument control setup.
+6. Select the current measurement option from the instrument control setup.
 Then select and turn ON output channel as shown in the following [Figure 14](#figure-14-current-measurement-setup):

    #### **Figure 14.
 Current measurement setup**

    <img src="images/current_measurement_setup.png" alt="Figure 14" width="300"/>

-5. Capture the data using Data log option from the tool.
+7. Capture the data using Data log option from the tool.
 The average Current Consumption is measured using cursors on each power modes as follows.

    #### **Figure 15.
 Current measurement**

    <img src="images/power_measurement.png" alt="Figure 15" width="900"/>

-6. If there is touch detection on one of the sensors, the device is in Active state.
+8. If there is touch detection on one of the sensors, the device is in Active state.
 Measure the device current during the active state of operation.
 If the refresh rate is set to 128 Hz, the approximate device current would be 309 µA when the touchpad is touched (see [Figure 16](#figure-16-power-consumption-profile-of-psoc™-4000t)).

    #### **Figure 16.
 Power consumption profile of PSoC&trade; 4000T**

    <img src="images/psoc_4000t_current_results.png" alt="Figure 16" width="700"/>

-7. If there is no touch detection on any of the sensors for some time, the CAPSENSE&trade; block moves to a state called "Active Low Refresh Rate (ALR)".
+9. If there is no touch detection on any of the sensors for some time, the CAPSENSE&trade; block moves to a state called "Active Low Refresh Rate (ALR)".
 If the refresh rate of this state is set to 32 Hz, the approximate device current would be 81 µA.

-8. Further inactivity on any of the sensors moves the CAPSENSE&trade; block to the low-power state i.e. Wake On Touch (WoT).
+10. Further inactivity on any of the sensors moves the CAPSENSE&trade; block to the low-power state i.e. Wake On Touch (WoT).
 The device current in this state is approximately 5 µA if the refresh rate is set to 16 Hz.

 The following table shows the current values measured for VDD=1.8 V: